Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 Coconut oil contains merely 3% linoleic acid; its claim to fame is the antibacterial lauric acid.
 Olive oil comes in at 15%, while cocoa butter contains 3.2%.
 Sesame seed oil contains 41%, which is close but no cigar.

-It’s hard to conclusively identify whether your face is deficient in linoleic acid (as it’s usually unconnected to your diet), but if it is, then grapeseed oil is an unbeatable remedy.
+It’s hard to conclusively identify whether your face is deficient in linoleic acid, as it’s usually unconnected to your diet.
+But if it is, then grapeseed oil is an unbeatable remedy.

 Unbeatable for vitamin E (almost)

 Grapeseed oil is pretty weak on the nutrition front, with very little vitamin A (the ultimate nutrient for oily skin), vitamin K2, or minerals like magnesium and zinc.
-But where few skincare remedies can compare is with grapeseed oil’s vitamin E content, with approximately 144% of the daily allowance per 100 grams.
+But where few remedies can compare is with grapeseed oil’s vitamin E content, with approximately 144% of the daily allowance per 100 grams.

 Vitamin E, of course, is among the top 5 nutrients for acne ever, because it strengthens your sebum against oxidation, preventing the mutant compound squalene peroxide from being born and mercilessly clogging your skin pores.
 Vitamin E is why nuts, green vegetables and eggs are such great foods for acne, but that’s only ingesting it.